KskAdch/TopologicalNumbers.jl/paper/paper.md

 # Statement of need
 `TopologicalNumbers.jl` is an open-source Julia package for computing various topological numbers.
 This package currently includes various methods for computing topological numbers.
-The first one is the Fukui-Hatsugai-Suzuki (FHS) method [@Fukui2005Chern] for computing first Chern numbers in two-dimensional solid state systems.
+The first one is the Fukui-Hatsugai-Suzuki (FHS) method for computing first Chern numbers in two-dimensional solid state systems [@Fukui2005Chern].
 First Chern numbers are obtained by integrating the Berry curvature, derived from the eigenstates of the Hamiltonian, in the Brillouin zone.
 FHS method enables us to calculate the numbers efficiently by discretizing Berry curvature in the Brillouin zone.